Category Archives: Holy Days

 All about Mardi Gras

 Like Gideon’s trumpet (Judges 6:33-40), the season of Lent calls all the tribes together to resist the enemies of God.
 Though we seem weak, we are strong because God is with us.
 The most unlikely weaklings will dance in the street in the face of the powers attempting to dominate them.
-Mardi Gras is appropriately uproarious, if you see it right.
-In some sense, to be a Jesus-follower is to be a fool, to use your clowning to unmask the powers-that-be who pretend they are very serious entities when, in fact, they are just a breath and have a master.

-Lent has rarely been see the way we just mentioned.
+Lent has rarely been seen the way we just mentioned.
 The Eve of Lent became a time to hold off the inevitable, even to mock and diminish the authority of the spiritual season “imposed” on everyone which begins on Ash Wednesday.
 In Europe, the church of the Middle Ages had a lot of power to impose the rigors of an enforced fast during the 40 days (not including Sundays) leading up to Easter.
 Before the fast began, people partied and did things they shouldn’t do in order to get those things out of their system before they committed (or were forced to commit) to doing the things they should do.

 Lupercalia — Andrea Camasei (1635)